pandas-dev/pandas-blog/content/czi-round-3.md

-Title: Pandas wins CZI Award
+Title: Pandas receives CZI Funding
 Date: 2020-11-19

 We're excited to share that pandas has won a grant from the Chan Zuckerberg Initiative's Essential Open Source Software for Science program.
 This award will fund two work items: